openshift/enhancements/enhancements/windows-containers/health-management.md

   To reduce the risk of this, the `MaxConcurrentReconciles` option can be provided when initalizing the ConfigMap controller.
 This will enable the controller to process service ConfigMap events that occur while WMCO is handling its BYOH configuration responsibilities.
+* WMCO will not default to containerd as the container runtime until the 6.0.0 timeframe.
+Therefore, we will be using a runtime flag `dockerRuntime=false` introduced by the containerd enhancement to develop during the 5.y.z cycle.
+  This flag will be dropped in WMCO 6.0.0.

 ## Design Details